hntrl/hyper/spec/CONTRIBUTING.md

 Incompleteness in material are described by --a brief statement of work needed--

-- --Write section on why the lazy dog didn't appreciate the fox jumping over him--
+- --Write section on why the dog didn't appreciate the fox jumping over him--

 ## License